ctrohin/jstream/README.md

 - a [task scheduler](https://github.com/ctrohin/jstream/wiki/Scheduler) with support for decorated functions and on-demand scheduling
 - an [eventing](https://github.com/ctrohin/jstream/wiki/Eventing) framework that supports event publishing an subscribing
 - [decorators](https://github.com/ctrohin/jstream/wiki/Decorators) such as `@builder`, `@setter`, `@getter`, `@synchronized` and `@synchronized_static`, `@required_args`, `@validate_args`,`@default_on_error` for reducing boilerplate code
+- a [serialization](https://github.com/ctrohin/jstream/wiki/Serialization) framework capable of deep serializiation and deserialization of objects based on type hints
 The library is implemented with type safety in mind.

 ## Installation